ajgors/Countries-App/README.md

 # Countries app

-## Launching application
+## Launching the Application

 Note: Make sure you have Node.js and npm installed on your system before starting

-To run the application locally, follow these steps:
+### Running application locally

 1. Navigate to the main project directory.
-2. Install the dependencies
+2. Install the dependencies.

 ```
 npm install